Crizstian/docker-with-debian/README.md

 # docker-with-debian

-This code was created for configuring a debian 8.2 server, this server will deploy a web docker container and a docker database container
+This code was created to configure a debian 8.2 server, this server will deploy a web docker container and a docker database container

 ## Configuration of the server